Dual Extrapolation for Sparse Generalized Linear Models: GLMs, Vector AutoRegressive sequences and sign identification

 There exists $T \in \bbN$ such that: $\forall j \in [p], t \geq T \implies \sign(\beta^{(t)}_j) = \sign(\betaopt_j)$.
 The smallest epoch $T$ for which this holds is when \emph{sign identification} is achieved. \end{theorem} \begin{proof} For lighter notation in this proof, we denote $l_j = \normin{x_j}^2 / \gamma$ and $h_j(\beta) = \beta_j - \frac{1}{l_j} x_j^\top \nabla F (X\beta)$.
 For $j \in [p]$, the subdifferential inclusion \eqref{eq:subdiff_inclusion} reads:

 Motivated by these conditions, the \emph{equicorrelation set} introduced by \citet{Tibshirani13} is:

 We introduce the \emph{saturation gap} associated to \Cref{eq:sparse_glm}:

 As $\thetaopt$ is unique, $\hat \delta$ is well-defined, and strictly positive by definition of $E$.
-By \Cref{eq:optimality_subdiff}, the support of any solution is included in the equicorrelation set and we have equality for almost every $\lambda$ since we assumed that the solution is unique \citep[Lemma 13]{Tibshirani13} -- the non equality holding only at the kinks of the Lasso path, which we exclude from our analysis.
+By \Cref{eq:optimality_subdiff}, the support of any solution is included in the equicorrelation set.
+By \Cref{assum:uniqueness}, we even have equality.

-Because of \Cref{assum:uniqueness}, we only need to show that the coefficients outside the equicorrelation eventually vanish.
+We will now show that the coefficients outside the equicorrelation eventually vanish.
 The proof requires to study the primal iterates after each update (instead of after each epoch), hence we use the notation $\tilde\beta^{(s)}$ for the primal iterate after the $s$-th update of coordinate descent.
 This update only modifies the $j$-th coordinate, with ${s \equiv j - 1 \mod p}~$:

 Note that at optimality, for every $j \in [p]$, one has:

 Let us consider an update $s \in \bbN$ of coordinate descent such that the updated coordinate $j$ verifies $\tilde\beta_j^{(s+1)}\neq 0$ and $j \notin E$, hence, $\betaopt_j = 0$.
 Then: